patrykknapik/multi_machine_flowshop/README.md

 # README
-Brute force algorithm for solving two and three machine flowshop problem
+Brute force algorithm (for now, johnson's pending) for solving two and three machine flowshop problem

 Tasks are created in loop.
 Values of Mx (where x is machine number) are generated randomly, they represent time needed for x machine to process task.